The Essentials of Circulating Supply in Crypto

 How Does Circulating Supply Impact the Price of a Cryptocurrency?

 Simply put, the circulating supply can highly influence the price of a coin.
-Generally, when the circulating supply is high compared to the demand, prices may stay lower, as there’s ample availability for buyers.
+Generally, when the circulating supply is high compared to demand, prices tend to remain lower, as there’s ample availability for buyers.

 On the other hand, when the circulating supply is low and the demand is high, scarcity can drive up the price.
-This supply-demand balance is crucial to the price action in cryptocurrency markets, where sudden changes in supply can lead to dramatic falls or surprising rises.
+This supply-demand balance is crucial to the price action in cryptocurrency markets, where sudden changes in supply can lead to dramatic price falls or unexpected price rises.

 Circulating Supply and Mining

-For cryptocurrencies that leverage a PoW (Proof of Work) consensus mechanism, thus using mining to confirm transactions, like Bitcoin, the circulating supply gradually increases as miners unlock new coins.
+For cryptocurrencies that leverage a PoW (Proof of Work) consensus mechanism, such as Bitcoin, which uses mining to confirm transactions, the circulating supply gradually increases as miners unlock new coins.

-This slow increase affects the market by introducing fresh coins that can be traded, which, in turn, affects supply and may impact price.
+This gradual increase affects the market by introducing new coins that can be traded, which, in turn, influences supply and may impact prices.
 Mining is, therefore, a mechanism that directly influences both the circulating supply and the potential rewards for investors, in addition to many other concepts, such as transaction fees.

 Circulating Supply and Market Capitalization

 Market capitalization is often used to rank cryptocurrencies.
-Changes in circulating supply will directly influence market cap (just think of the formula), affecting the size of a cryptocurrency compared to others.
+Changes in circulating supply will directly influence market capitalization (consider the formula), affecting the size of a cryptocurrency compared to others.

 For investors, the market cap is a reference to analyze a crypto asset’s position in the crypto market (and not only) and make investment comparisons to decide which assets to add to their portfolios.